kramse/kramse-labs/README.md

 Note: when installing a virtual machine with these operating systems, you can usually select the default settings and continue the install, since there is only a single virtual disk.

-Minimal resources for the VM:
+Minimum resources for the VM: 1Gb memory, 2 CPU 20Gb disk.

-1Gb memory, 1 CPU 20Gb disk.
-Better 2Gb ram, 2 CPU 30Gb disk.
+Better: 2Gb ram, 2 CPU 30Gb disk.

 Also some exercises can benefit from more resources.

 Debian can be downloaded via links from: https://www.debian.org/